vitaut/vitaut.net/_posts/2015-03-13-reliable-detection-of-strerror-variants.md

 and keep adding more checks to the `#ifdef`.

 Fortunately, there is a better way.
-Instead of using macros, you can rely on function overloading you can detect if `strerror_r` is available and, whether it is XSI-compliant or GNU-specific.
+Instead of using macros, you can rely on function overloading to detect if `strerror_r` is available and, whether it is XSI-compliant or GNU-specific.

 So here's the code that illustrates and tests the idea: